KimRass/warehouse/Algorithms/README.md

 # Sort
 - Stable sorting algorithm: Sorting algorithm which maintains the relative order of records with equal keys (i.e. valuies)).
+- Comparison sorting algorithm
 ## Time Complexity of O(n^2)
 ### Bubble Sort
 - One of stable sorting algorithms
+- One of comparison sorting algorithms
 ```python
 for i in range(len(arr), 0, -1):
     for j in range(i - 1):